-Our course: Canadian History… with New Eyes Part 1 consists of 8 Modules.
-It will be available soon.
+Our course: Canadian History… with New Eyes Part 1 consists of 6 Modules.
+You can access the course by clicking HERE

 Our mission is to Educate, Equip and Empower you to make an impact on the Kingdom in the sphere God has ordained for you.